 Cleaning Your Clothes in the Backcountry

-When we come across a lake with hospitable water and we’ve rinsed off the sunscreen and bug spray, we usually just jump in with our clothes on and then sit out in the sun and dry out (best reserved for hot days).
+When we come across a lake with hospitable water, and we’ve rinsed off the sunscreen and bug spray, we usually just jump in with our clothes on and then sit out in the sun and dry out (best reserved for hot days).
+Sun is a good way to zap stank.

-If you like to wash your clothes on the regular in the backcountry, it’s important to bring clothing that will dry quickly.
+If you like to wash your clothes regularly in the backcountry, it’s important to bring clothing that dries quickly.
 Below are our recommendations and top picks for backcountry clothing.

-• Choose underwear that is easy to wash and quick to dry.
-We really love ExOfficio Give-N-Go Boxer Briefs for men and ExOfficio Give-N-Go Briefs for women.
-For small-chested women, ExOfficio has a great lightweight bra as well.
-All of their products dry ridiculously fast and are odor-resistant.
+- Choose underwear (see our guides to the best for men and the best for women) that is easy to wash and quick to dry.
 We usually only bring two pairs on any backpacking trip, regardless of length – wear one pair (or don’t) while washing/drying the other.

-• Choose tops, shorts or pants made from lightweight and quick-dry materials.
-We really love Nike Dri-FIT Running Shorts and T-Shirts.
+- Choose tops, shorts or pants made from lightweight and quick-dry materials.
+See apparel guides for our picks of best tops, short, and pants.

 For those who want to properly wash their clothes in the backcountry, there are some options, though it’s a bit high maintenance for our backpacking style.